2023 Climate Skeptics Conference: We’re Winning! No, They’re Not—But How they Could Win

 · Replacing coal and natural gas with solar and wind to reduce carbon dioxide emissions would require massive amounts of investment in these new power sources.

-· Also, these non-fossil power systems would require massive expensive backup energy storage systems because solar and wind power are both intermittent with wind being randomly so.
+· Also, these non-fossil power systems would require massive expensive backup energy storage systems because solar and wind power are both intermittent with wind being randomly intermittent.

-· Government political forcings of “woke” environmental climate policies often lead to unsound business ventures such as the half-billion-dollar Solyndra Solar Cells bankruptcy—or as the skeptics say: “Go woke; go broke.”
+· Government political forcings of “woke” environmental climate policies often lead to unsound business ventures such as the half-billion-dollar Solyndra Solar Cells bankruptcy during the Obama–Biden administration—or as the skeptics say: “Go woke; go broke.”

 The Heartlanders made their skeptical points well.
-They were logical, thorough, and well referenced in their papers, press releases, and even (small!) political demonstrations.
+They were logical, thorough, and well referenced in their papers, press releases, and even small (but often clever!) political demonstrations.
 They said, “We are winning this fight!”

 Then, they were ignored by press and public.